algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/WeeklyReports/mainWeeklyReport.md

     - Begin the statement of work.

 2. Hardware components
-    - Solve the problems with the hardware components.
+    - Solve the problems with the SIM card.
 3. Client meeting
     - Have a meeting with the client to clarify some points.